 You can also label the bins for them so they can take charge of this household chore, freeing your time up to do other things around the home.

 7. Make a gift wrap station for holidays and special occasions

 Whether you use drawers or a closet, make a gift wrap station.
 Include any wrapping paper, tape, scissors, bows, and anything else you might need to wrap a gift.
-The Clutter Keeper Hanging Gift Wrap Storage Organizer is perfect for this task.
+Find a hanging organizer that is perfect for this task.
 It allows you to keep everything you need all in one spot.
 You can hang it on the back of a door or in a closet until you’re ready to wrap a gift.

 You might be surprised at how many duplicate items you have when you see them all out and organized.
 Cut down on waste and time spent trying to find your supplies by establishing a gift station in a closet of your house.

 8. Use drawer dividers to keep everything organized

 How much time do you think is spent replacing small things like nail clippers and tweezers?

 Instead of letting things get lost in the drawers, use drawer dividers to keep things organized!
 Put in a few dollar store drawer dividers and keep all of your like items together.
 Or, check out our 10 favorite hacks to organize your home for a DIY drawer divider idea.